ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 - Group & Play-In: Organizer's nicknames or fellow group members' nicknames.
 - Playoff: Organizer's nicknames or current opponent's nickname.

-> Example: if the Organizer's nickname is "TAYO" and a fellow group member's nickname is "KARLIE", you could use the combined nickname "TAYLIE".
+> Example: If the Organizer's nickname is "TAYO" and a fellow group member's nickname is "KARLIE", you could use the combined nickname "TAYLIE".

 ## 2. Format